For APA Corporation [APA], Analyst sees a rise to $27. What next?

 JP Morgan have made an estimate for APA Corporation shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on June 25, 2021.
 The new note on the price target was released on June 21, 2021, representing the official price target for APA Corporation stock.
 Previously, the target price had yet another raise from $30 to $38, while Johnson Rice kept a Buy rating on APA stock.
 On June 03, 2021, analysts increased their price target for APA shares from 20 to 25.

-APA Corporation [APA] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -1.80.
-With this latest performance, APA shares dropped by -10.87% in over the last four-week period, additionally plugging by 21.07% over the last 6 months – not to mention a rise of 61.10% in the past year of trading.
+APA Corporation [APA] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -15.68.
+With this latest performance, APA shares dropped by -18.55% in over the last four-week period, additionally sinking by -0.35% over the last 6 months – not to mention a rise of 29.50% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and APA Corporation [APA] shares currently have an operating margin of +2.46 and a Gross Margin at +11.77.
 APA Corporation’s Net Margin is presently recorded at -109.58.